sathomas/jsDataV.is/src/text/ch5/02-javascript.md

 Our code so far has used nothing but plain JavaScript.
 If you're using jQuery on your web pages, you can shorten the code a bit by taking advantage of some jQuery features.
 If your web pages aren't using jQuery already, the minor enhancements in this step don't justify adding it, but if you’d like to see a more concise version, check out the book’s source code for an alternative.

-### Step 6: Fix Time Line Problems with CSS
+### Step 6: Fix Timeline Problems with CSS

-Now that we've built our time line's content in <span class="smcp">HTML</span>, it's time to define the styles that determine its appearance.
+Now that we've built our timeline's content in <span class="smcp">HTML</span>, it's time to define the styles that determine its appearance.
 Throughout this example we'll focus on the functional aspects of styling rather than pure visual elements such as fonts and colors, since you'll probably want those visual styles to be specific to your own web site.

 The first step is a simple one.
-We want to get rid of the numbering (1, 2, 3, ...) that browsers normally add to ordered list items.
-A single rule banishes them from our time line.
-By setting the `list-style-type` to `none` we tell the browser not to add any special characters to our list items.
+We want to get rid of the numbering (1, 2, 3, …) that browsers normally add to ordered list items.
+A single rule banishes them from our timeline: by setting the `list-style-type` to `none` we tell the browser not to add any special characters to our list items.

 ``` {.css .numberLines}
 .timeline li {